Skip to content

 provider_tier: storage

-vector_store: pgvector # → astrocyte.vector_stores:pgvector
+vector_store: postgres # → astrocyte.vector_stores:postgres

 graph_store: neo4j # → astrocyte.graph_stores:neo4j